wilsonmar/wilsonmar.github.io/shop/index.md

 ## UPS Power At home

-I've bought a few big batteries to provide backup power to my freezer at home, which I take in the car on weekend trips.
+On weekend trips I put them in the car.
+But I bought a few big batteries to provide backup power to my <strong>freezer</strong> at home so things don't melt in case power goes out.
-<a target="_blank" href="https://www.youtube.com/watch?v=JcJf6OP7bGU">VIDEO: evaluation and spreadsheet</a>
+So max power capability is important.

 * Goal Zero - was my first one 10 years ago.
 It broke down within a year.
 Like marrying too young.

-* Duracell -
+* <a target="_blank" href="https://www.duracellpower.com/">$799 Duracell PowerBlock</a> was only available in Costco in 2021, but no longer available.

+* <a target="_blank" href="https://www.costco.com/massimo-2000w-portable-lithium-ion-battery-power-station.product.100856857.html">$1,400 Massimo 2000W Portable Lithium Ion Battery Power Station on Costco</a>

+Both have "Anderson" plugs for solar panels.

-* <a target="_blank" href="https://www.jackery.com/products/explorer-2000-portable-power-station?aff=593">$2,099 Jackery Explorer 2000</a> promises 2060Wh capacity at 2200W AC,
+* <a target="_blank" href="https://www.jackery.com/products/explorer-2000-portable-power-station?aff=593">$2,099 Jackery Explorer 2000</a> promises 2060Wh capacity at 2,200W AC,
    which runs a 679kWh/year refigerator for 20 hours.
 Its 1000W wall charger takes 2 hours to recharge up to 80%.
 Its cigarette lighter plug takes 18 hours to charge.
    Its "SOLARPEAK TECHNOLOGY" (MPPT controller) recharges in 2.5 hours to 80% by 4*SolarSaga 200W solar panels ($245 each).

+   The problem is that regular Lithinum-Ion battery are rated to recharge 500 times before degradation.

 * <a target="_blank" href="https://www.bluettipower.com/products/ac200max-power-station?sscid=71k6_f80zt&">$1,799 Bluetti "AC200 MAX"</a> promises 2048Wh capacity at 2,200W AC,
    expandable Up To 6,144Wh with 2×B230, or 8,192Wh with 2×B300.
    Its Lithium-Ion-Phosphate (LiFePO4) battery recharges 7x more than regular Lithium-Ion batteries.
    But it's twice as heavy as regular Lithium-Ion.

-* <a target="_blank" href="https://www.costco.com/massimo-2000w-portable-lithium-ion-battery-power-station.product.100856857.html">$1,400 Massimo 2000W Portable Lithium Ion Battery Power Station on Costco</a>
+   BLUETTI can expand: <a target="_blank" href="https://www.amazon.com/BLUETTI-Expandable-External-Generator-Emergency/dp/B09SYKRGK2/">$3,399 Power Station AC300 and B300 External Battery Module</a> for 3072Wh w/ 6 3000W AC Outlets (6000W Peak). <a target="_blank" href="https://www.amazon.com/dp/B09V5CCKKR/">$7,299 with 3 solar panels</a>
+   <a target="_blank" href="https://www.amazon.com/dp/B0B67R6BQH/">$10,000 for 12288Wh from 4 B300 packs</a>

+   Recommended by <a target="_blank" href="https://www.youtube.com/watch?v=JcJf6OP7bGU">VIDEO: evaluation and spreadsheet</a>

+<a target="_blank" href="https://www.youtube.com/watch?v=tIbnnNFHxBM">CNET VIDEO</a>

 ## Resources #